sandraromerop/D1D2_Dopamine/README.md

   - Performs the plots for output variables of the TD learnig simulations
   - Figures from manuscript: 6 k-l

+- **`drugs_from_biophysical_simulations`**
+  - Plots the results from the biophysical simulations of dopamine release and receptor occupancy performed by adding an additional D2 receptor agonist (bromocriptine)
+  - The simulations were done to reproduce the effects of bromocriptine on reversal learning in the study: **Cools, R., Frank M.J., Gibbs S., Miyakawa A., Jagust W. & D'Esposito M.  Striatal dopamine predicts outcome-specific reversal learning and its sensitivity to dopaminergic drug administration.
+J. Neurosci.
+29, 1538–1543 (2009)**

 # TODOS:
 - Code to produce drug manipulations
+- Check which extended data figures are missing
+- Numerate the notebooks to go in order
+- How to share dependencies + install environment in external compuer

 ## Auxiliary functions: